cvladan/sitesync/README.md

 1. Install this plugin on BOTH your online and local installation.

-1. In your online installation, go to Tools > Synchronize > Settings tab.
+1. In your online installation, go to Tools > Synchronizer > Settings tab.
 Tick all: "Accept pull", "Accept push", and "Enable SSL".

 1. Copy the **Connection Info**.

-1. In your local installation, go to Tools > Synchronize > Migrate tab.
+1. In your local installation, go to Tools > Synchronizer > Migrate tab.
 Choose Pull or Push and paste in the Connection Info.

     > **PULL** means downloading the online db and use it to overwrite your local db.
     > **PUSH** is uploading your local db to overwrite online db.